Last updated: July 1, 2026

 | Todai-ji Temple (Nara) | ¥600 | $4.05 | Nara |

-Use these fees as planning guidance rather than a permanent price list.
+Use these fees as planning guidance, not a permanent price list.
 Temple, museum, tower, and digital-art pricing can change with special exhibitions, timed-entry rules, or bundled tickets.
-A mid-range day with two to three paid attractions still commonly lands around ¥2,000–4,000 before food or transport.
+A mid-range day with two or three paid attractions still typically lands around ¥2,000-4,000 before food or transport.

-The Japan Rail Pass is the most discussed purchase in any Japan budget planner 2026, and also the most misunderstood.
-The question is not “should I get it?” — the question is “does my actual route earn it back?”
+The Japan Rail Pass is the most over-discussed and most misunderstood purchase in any Japan trip plan.
+The question isn’t “should I get it?” — the question is “does my actual route earn it back?”

 What the JR Pass costs in 2026